 1. Follow A POTS Exercise Protocol

 Before beginning to exercise with POTS, it’s SO important to educate yourself so that you have the best chances of success.
-You may choose to start in a cardiac rehab program or to work with an exercise physiologist knowledgeable on POTS.
+You may choose to start in a cardiac rehab program or to work with an exercise physiologist knowledgeable about POTS.
 These professional resources not only create exercise plans for you and monitor your progress, but they also teach you about exercise and nutrition principles that can help improve your overall health.

 You can also familiarize yourself with a POTS exercise protocol, such as the Levine Protocol or the Dallas/CHOP Protocol.
 These detailed exercise protocols lay out a structured exercise schedule specifically for POTS patients to help them overcome exercise intolerance and treat symptoms.